U.S. can't afford to give away air travelers' lost change

 It also underscores tensions with those who think government’s hands are already too deep into people’s wallets.

-To some lawmakers, it should be a no-brainer to simply give away money that doesn’t really belong to the government anyway.
+To some lawmakers, it should be a no-brainer to simply give away money that doesn’t really belong to the goverment anyway.

 “One would think that providing a cost estimate for this bill would be straightforward,” said U.S. Representative Jeff Miller, who is sponsoring legislation to redirect the money.